jsduenass/Stewart_Gough_platform_UNAL/readme.md

 ```
 tree /f >  project_structure.txt
 ```
+Note: this file is encoded in windows 1252 encoding

 This analysis proof fruitful and provided a starting path '/ENTREGA-FINAL-RC-380-2011/CONTROLADORES/PRISMMATIC/cd/Software' to begin the search.